Unstable Features

 • Tracking Issue: #9452

-The host key in a config file can be used pass flags to host build targets such as build scripts that must run on the host system instead of the target system when cross compiling.
+The host key in a config file can be used to pass flags to host build targets such as build scripts that must run on the host system instead of the target system when cross compiling.
 It supports both generic and host arch specific tables.
 Matching host arch tables take precedence over generic host tables.

 It requires the -Zhost-config and -Ztarget-applies-to-host command-line options to be set, and that target-applies-to-host = false is set in the Cargo configuration file.